serialseb/serialseb.github.com/_talks/building-what-matters-with-vest.md

 redirect_from: /speaker/testing-what-matters-with-vest/
 tags: [vest]
 redirect_from: "/vest/"
+summary: > Building applications at speed is more and more demanding on teams.
+You can deploy your whole infrastructure in a few minutes, but simple features still take days to build, and half an hour to run.
+With vertical slice technologies, you can reduce developoment time, increase quality, work more reliably with people using your code, and increase scenario coverrage while reducing how many tests you run.
+It's not a silver bullet, but at speed, you can't really see colours anyway.

+deliveries:
+  - conf: Øredev 2016
+    href: http://oredev.org/2016/sessions/testing-what-matters-with-vest
+    date: 2016-11-11 13:20:00 +0100
     summary: >
   Tired of projects where the wrong thing is tested?
 Finding TDD too time-consuming or too hard?
 High test coverage and your users still find bugs?
 Don’t understand if your tests are unit, integration, automation?
 InVEST in your future; come and discover how vertical slice technology helps to write those tests that matter.
 The hyperboles are included for free.

-deliveries:
-  - conf: Øredev 2016
-    href: http://oredev.org/2016/sessions/testing-what-matters-with-vest
-    date: 2016-11-11 13:20:00 +0100
     video:
       embedded: https://player.vimeo.com/video/191483212
       width: 640